Mauritius campaign of 1809–1811: First exchanges

 Rowley's first co-ordinated action was prompted by the return of Caroline with her prizes.
 Sheltering under the guns of Saint-Paul harbour, Caroline made an inviting target for an expeditionary force from Rodrigues in practice for the anticipated invasion of the whole island.
-On 21 September, a force of over 600 soldiers, sailors and Royal Marines under Keating and Willoughby landed on Île Bonaparte and marched around the town's seaward fortifications, storming them from the rear at first light.
+On 21 September, a force of over 600 soldiers, sailors and Royal Marines under Keating and Willoughby landed on Isle Bonaparte and marched around the town's seaward fortifications, storming them from the rear at first light.
 Capturing each in succession and routing opposition from French militia, the force secured the gun batteries overlooking the port, allowing Rowley to bring his squadron directly into the harbour and bombard the shipping anchored within.
 The French naval officers, outnumbered and unsupported, drove their ships on shore and abandoned them, allowing the British to seize and carry off Caroline, the two captured East Indiamen and a number of smaller vessels.
 French attempts to recapture the town were undermined by the failure of the island's commander, General Nicolas Des Bruslys, to engage the British with his main force.
 Des Bruslys later committed suicide.
 With the garrison leaderless, a truce was agreed that granted the British five days in control of the town.
 In this time they were able to remove all government supplies and demolish the town's government buildings.
 Rowley and his force eventually departed from Saint-Paul on 28 September.
 As a reward for their services, Willoughby was promoted to command Nereide and Corbet sent back to Britain in Caroline, renamed HMS Bourbonaise.

 While Rowley was attacking Saint-Paul, Hamelin and his ships Vénus, Manche, Bellone and Créole were cruising in the Bay of Bengal.
 On 10 October, Hamelin attacked the Honourable East India Company's base at Tappanooly on Sumatra and burnt it to the ground: the entire population was taken prisoner, although the women were sent to Padang in a small schooner.
 On 2 November, the British brig HMS Victor was captured by Bellone after a running fight and two weeks later Hamelin intercepted a convoy of three East Indiamen, Windham, Streatham and Charlton, capturing all three in the action of 18 November 1809.
 On 22 November, Bellone chased, caught and defeated the 52-gun Portuguese frigate Minerva.
 With their crews now dispersed among their prizes and cyclone season rapidly approaching, Hamelin ordered his squadron back to Isle de France.
 En route, the convoy was struck by a storm and scattered: Vénus was especially badly damaged and at one point was only saved from sinking by the efforts of the English prisoners aboard.
 By 31 December, all ships had returned to Isle de France except Windham, which had been recaptured by the recently arrived British frigate HMS Magicienne.